Cruise Ship Program

 Often, violations are identified through a combination of onboard inspection observations or required vessel reporting.

-During the 2022 cruise season (calendar year 2022) there were 41 large vessels and 19 small vessels (including two Department of Transportation Alaska Marine Highway ferries) which operated in Alaska.
-The Division of Water conducted 67 inspections onboard large vessels (discharging and non-discharging) in addition to 18 inspections onboard small vessels.
-Some vessels were inspected multiple times either while both in-port and underway, while just in-port, or as a follow-up to assess if violations have been corrected.
-Inspections were conducted onboard every vessel (&lt 50 berths) which entered Alaskan waters during the cruise ship season and overwhelmingly achieved the Division of Waters preseason goals of inspecting all cruise ships which enter Alaskan waters at least once during the season.
+During the 2024 cruise season (calendar year 2024) there were 46 large vessels and 14 small vessels including two Department of Transportation Alaska Marine Highway ferries, which operated in Alaska.
+The Division of Water conducted 71 inspections onboard large vessels (both permitted discharging and non-discharging) and 13 inspections onboard small vessels.
+Vessels that were permitted to discharge were inspected both in-port and underway.
+Follow-up inspections were conducted on vessels as needed to address concerns (three re-inspections were performed in 2024).
+Inspections were conducted onboard every vessel that entered Alaskan waters during the 2024 cruise ship season except one, Le Boreal, which was only in Nome for one day.

-Of the 15 small vessels, all but two experienced some form of exceedance (the National Geographic Sea Bird and National Geographic Venture).
-Of the 53 samples collected among the small cruise ships, 53% of those samples exceeded the fecal coliform limit, 13% exceeded the total suspended solids limit, and 32% exceeded the total residual chlorine limit.
-In contrast to the large cruise ships advanced wastewater treatment systems, the small cruise ships marine sanitation devices did not predictably produce treated wastewater which complied with their treatment standards.
-In response to some vessels under performance, the Division of Water issued Notice of Violations to five vessels along with a Notice of Enforcement to one.
+There were 43 samples of wastewater collected from the 14 small vessels.
+Of them, six vessels reported some form of parameter exceedance.
+Of the 43 samples collected; 39.5% of those samples exceeded the fecal coliform limit, 23.3% exceeded the total suspended solids limit, and 18.6% exceeded the total residual chlorine limit.
+In contrast to the large cruise ships’ advanced wastewater treatment systems, the small cruise ships’ marine sanitation devices did not consistently produce treated wastewater in compliance with small vessel treatment standards.
+In response to the sampling results, the Division of Water issued Notice of Violations to all six vessels which reported sampling exceedances.
+Two small vessel operators currently ongoing enforcement cases regarding frequent exceedances.

 Wastewater discharges generally require a permit from the Division of Water; this is true for many offshore and shore-based facilities.
 Facility discharges have limits placed on them for a variety of parameters, including fecal coliform (FC).
 Some shore-based facilities have fecal limitations that can be as high as 1.5 million (1,500,000) FC/100mL, while cruise ships have much stricter FC limits: